ss2cp/Linear-Regression-Project/README.md

 ####Data Manipulations
 * *y* is log-transformed
-* *Entry 10* is reomoved due to large influence to the overall data
+* *Entry 10* is removed due to large influence to the overall data
 * Predictors *x1, x6, x7, x8, x9, and x10* are **removed** due to insignificance.
-* Predictors *x2, x3, x4,and x5* are kept, and combined as a first order model.
+* Predictors *x2, x3, x4, and x5* are kept, and combined as a first order model.

 ####Result Summary